The Best Face Masks for Exercising -- Athleta, Lululemon and More

-The Best Breathable Face Masks for Exercising -- Lululemon, Reebok, Athleta and More
+The Best Face Masks for Exercising in 2022 -- Lululemon, Reebok, Athleta and More

+While 2022 is right around the corner, the changes brought forth by the pandemic look like they'll still be sticking around in the New Year.
 Local governments across the country are modifying COVID-19 restrictions.
-The Delta variant has created a surge in hospitalizations and infections, and many cities are once again issuing mask mandates in public and encouraging everyone to slow the spread of the virus by getting vaccinated.
-With hot temperatures still around you'll need the best face mask for the warm weather as well as to protect yourself and those around you from the Delta variant.
-We've whittled down our massive list of face mask styles for the best breathable masks to exercise in to get you through your run or workout safely and comfortably.
+The Omicron variant has created a surge in hospitalizations and infections, and many cities are once again issuing mask mandates in public and encouraging everyone to slow the spread of the virus by getting vaccinated.
+With cooler temperatures still around you'll need the best face mask for the cold weather as well as to protect yourself and those around you from the Delta variant.
+We've whittled down our massive list of face mask styles for the best breathable masks to exercise in to get you through your run or workout safely and comfortably through 2022 and beyond.

 According to the sporting goods company StringKing, a mask's effectiveness comes down to its balance of filtration and breathability properties.
 Breathability is especially crucial when you're moving around, breathing harder, exercising and sweating.
 When choosing the best mask for working out, look for knit (versus woven) fabrics, which have elasticity for a better fit, absorb moisture and allow for more air flow.